axibase/atsd-use-cases/Chart_of_the_Day/life-expectancy/README.md

 ![](images/smooth-life-ex.png)
 [![](images/button-new.png)](https://trends.axibase.com/0533f119#fullscreen)

 *Fig 4.* Not only is the general downward slope of the trend line visible but most of the dramatically varied datapoints have been smoothed, moving them closer to the median value.
-Below the Time Series chart above, the Box Chart shows that while the median values for each of the metrics has remained constant, the range has been dramtically reduced.
+The upper time series chart shows the smoothed data, the lower chart shows the original data for comparison.

 To create such a series, add an additional **[series]** expression with a derived value using the Statistical Function syntax: